JimmyKenMerchant/Python_Codes/midi/README.md

 # In this case, enable PPP (4th argument), PPP channel is set to 1 (5th argument), and the number of monophonic devices is 3 (6th argument).
 ./midi2serial.py -s /dev/serial0 -b 115200 -t 0.01 -p -c 1 -n 3
 ```
 * Recording by Audacity
 	* Audacity is a recording tool, which can be connected with software MIDI synths through QjackCtl.
 	* You can record external sound by Audacity through a USB-to-microphone adapter, etc.
+	* Note that [Sonic Pi](https://sonic-pi.net/) can be recorded by Audacity because this uses JACK Audio Connection Kit.

 ```bash
 # Install Audacity and Lame (MP3 Encoder)
 sudo apt-get install audacity lame lame-doc